MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-image-build-in-azure-cli.md

 * The dot (".") at the end of the command indicates the location of the source code to build.
 If you aren't running this command in the sample app root directory, specify the path to the code.

 * If you leave out the `-t` (same as `--image`) option, the command queues a local context build without pushing it to the registry.
-This can be useful for checking that the image build.
+Building without pushing can be useful to check that the image builds.

 **Step 3.** Confirm the container image was created with the [az acr list](/cli/azure/acr#az-acr-list) command.